 There is no question: The advent of ride-sharing services, like Uber, have made getting around easier and safer for a lot of people.
 No doubt, there will be studies coming out in the future that show that the increasing use of such services has led to a decrease in drunk driving accidents and injuries.

 However, behind the wheel of these cars, there is still a normal person driving and accidents happen.
 The question, then, becomes: Who is on the hook?
 The driver?
 Uber?
 Am I just out of luck?
+In such cases, seeking guidance from a Chesapeake Uber and Lyft accidents lawyer can be crucial to protect your legal rights.

 THE 3 STATES OF A RIDE-SHARE DRIVER